lab1092/blender-manual_ja/manual/textures/mapping/uv/applying_image.rst

    and you will even see it in your 3D View in textured viewport mode.
 However, when you render, you will just get a default gray if the object does not have a Material assigned.
    You will get a black if you do not load an image.
-If you do not create a texture that uses the image, or enable :guilabel:`Face Texture`, your object will render according to the procedural material settings.
+If you do not create a texture that uses the image, or enable *Face Texture*, your object will render according to the procedural material settings.